 Nursing

-• Study Options: Master of Nursing Thesis/Report, Master of Nursing Advanced Nurse Practitioner
+- Study Options: Master of Nursing Thesis/Report, Master of Nursing Advanced Nurse Practitioner, Doctor of Philosophy in Nursing

-The University of New Brunswick’s Master of Nursing (MN) programs position students to advance their nursing knowledge and practice based on their unique needs and interests.
-Students develop integrative knowledge of theory, research, and practice and are positioned to lead from an evidence informed perspective.
+The University of New Brunswick’s Graduate Programs in Nursing positions students to advance their nursing knowledge and practice based on their unique needs and interests.
+Students develop integrative knowledge of theory, research, and practice and are positioned to lead from an evidence-informed perspective.

 The Nurse Practitioner program prepares students to advance their nursing knowledge and practice using an evidence informed approach to care for clients across the lifespan.
 The program builds on registered nursing knowledge, abilities, and judgments, and positions students to develop advanced practice nursing competencies and take up the role of generalist nurse practitioner.